rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 Rackspace will use all of its experience with data-center migration projects to help support you during the migration to DFW3.
 We have assembled a dedicated migration team, made up of existing Rackers from across the business.
-This team will run audits on your servers before the migration to identify and resolve, in advance, any potential migration issues.
-They will work with you and your account team to determine and agree to any special requirements that you might have for pre- and post-migration instructions as we turn off and turn on your solution.
+This team will run audits on your servers before the migration to identify and resolve, any potential migration issues in advance.
+They will work with you and your account team to determine and agree to any special requirements that you might have for pre-migration and post-migration instructions as we turn off and turn on your solution.
 The migration team will then be focused on successfully executing your instructions on the night of the migration.